-"list of accredited prospective providers" means the list of accredited prospective providers which the municipality must keep in terms of paragraph 14 of this policy;
+"List of accredited prospective providers" means the list of accredited prospective providers which the municipality must keep in terms of paragraph 14 of this policy.

-"other applicable legislation" means any other legislation applicable to municipal supply chain management, including -

-- (a) the Preferential Procurement Policy Framework Act, 2000 (Act No. 5 of 2000); - (b) the Broad-Based Black Economic Empowerment Act, 2003 (Act No. 53 of 2003); and - (c) the Construction Industry Development Board Act, 2000 (Act No.38 of 2000);

-(d) the Preferential Procurement Regulations, 2017

-"services" means those functional services ancillary to the supply of the goods, such as transportation and any other incidental services, such as installation, commissioning, provision of technical assistance, training, catering, gardening, security, maintenance and other such obligations of the supplier covered under the contract.

-"Treasury guidelines" means any guidelines on supply chain management issued by the Minister in terms of section 168 of the Act;

-"the Act" means the Local Government: Municipal Finance Management Act, 2003 (Act No. 56 of 2003);
+- "other applicable legislation" means any other legislation applicable to municipal supply chain management, including - - (a) the Constitution of the Republic of South Africa, 1996. - (b) the Preferential Procurement Policy Framework Act, 2000 (Act No. 5 of 2000. - (c) the Broad-Based Black Economic Empowerment Act, 2003 (Act No. 53 of 2003) - (d) the Construction Industry Development Board Act, 2000 (Act No.38 of 2000). - (e) the Preferential Procurement Regulations, 2022; and - (f) the Social Responsibility Policy. - "Price" means an amount of money tendered for goods or services and includes all applicable taxes less all unconditional discounts. - "Rand value" mean the total estimated value of a contract in Rand, calculated at the time of the tender invitation. - "Services" means that functional services ancillary to the supply of the goods, such as transportation and any other incidental services, such as installation, commissioning, provision of technical assistance, training, catering, gardening, security, maintenance, and other such obligations of the supplier covered under the contract. - "Small Business Enterprise" means the Enterprise which satisfies the definition for a micro or small business in terms of the Small Business Act (Act 102 of 1996). - "Treasury guidelines" means any guidelines on supply chain management issued by the Minister in terms of section 168 of the Act. - "the Act" means the Local Government: Municipal Finance Management Act, 2003 (Act No. 56 of 2003). - "The Regulations" means the Local Government: Municipal Finance Management Act, 2003, Municipal Supply Chain Management Regulations published by Government Notice 868 of 2005.

-"the Regulations" means the Local Government: Municipal Finance Management Act, 2003, Municipal Supply Chain Management Regulations published by Government Notice 868 of 2005;
+"Municipal Cost Containment Regulations", means the Local Government Municipal Finance Management Act, 2003, Municipal Cost Containment Regulations, 2019.

-"written or verbal quotations" means quotations referred to in paragraph 12(1)(b) of this Policy.
+"Written or verbal quotations" means quotations referred to in paragraph b12(1)(a)(b) of this Policy.